 Come and see the new Community Fridge, use it, share food, tell people about it!
 And pop into the cafe between 10am-2pm Tues-Fri for a cuppa and a cake and a chat with the wonderful Transition Cafe volunteers.

 All support gratefully received!

-In late 2016 we were informed that the Transition Cafe building was due to be demolished as part of the new road development, our position paper from December 2016 is available here.
-We do not oppose the road scheme as it is much need in Fishguard, we support the plan to make the town centre more accessible for pedestrians and wheelchair users.
+In late 2016 we were informed that the Transition Cafe building was due to be demolished as part of the new Chimneys Link Road development in Fishguard, our position paper from December 2016 is available here.
+We do not oppose the road scheme as it is much needed, we support the plan to make the town centre more accessible for pedestrians and wheelchair users.
 However we did respond to the consultation process, which closed in September 2017, here is TBG’s response paper.
 Additional evidence for the multiple benefits Transition Cafe brought to Fishguard are detailed in the Financial Impact Survey we conducted this summer.

 We have had discussions with other groups to find a new space to house Transition Cafe.
 Nowhere is available at present and at this stage we are no longer seeking cafe premises, we are putting our efforts into our other projects.
 We have opened a Community Fridge (the first in Wales!) in the foyer of the cafe building, we are seeking new premises for this once the building is demolished.

 What is the future for Transition Bro Gwaun?

 Transition Bro Gwaun are involved with a number of projects, detailed on this website, many of these will continue.
 TBG are moving into office space available at Abergwaun Gateway Club.
 Working with the Gateway Club and other local organisations together we will develop the building into a space which can be used by many people in the community.